We all know how important naps are for a baby's growth and development. (And if you don't know, have a read of THIS article!)

-What if your baby hasn't read that schedule!
+What if your baby hasn't read that schedule?!
 Or if your baby just won't nap, no matter what you do??

 Believe me, we've heard it all when it comes to baby and toddler sleep.
-We've got over 50,000 customers around the globe and nothing is new to us in terms of why your little one isn't sleeping well.
+We've helped over 300,000 customers around the globe and nothing is new to us in terms of why your little one isn't sleeping well.

 "My baby will sleep when she's tired"

 "My baby just doesn't need as much sleep as other babies"

 "My baby is different"